 Always asked genuinely, with fear and a little bit of panic behind their voices.

 This is definitely something crosses every hikers mind, and creates plenty of fear when hiking solo in bear country…. but is this fear rational?

-Why being afraid of bears is silly
+Why being afraid of black bears is silly

 - Bears like to eat berries!
 Yes sometimes they eat insects, sometimes fish, and even less than all those things, they might munch on some dead defenseless animal, like a deer.

 - They don’t just go around hunting other mammals – they hunt berries, remember?

 - They are afraid of you!
 They might be curious at first, trying to pick up your scent and see what you are, but once you show them how loud and lively you are, they won’t want anything to do with you.